aidenybai/million/README.md

 _Why is it called "Million"?
 The name originated with the goal of being able to handle [1M+ ops/sec for benchmarks](https://github.com/aidenybai/million/tree/main/benchmarks#readme)._

 _What is the logo?
-The logo stems from the suffix of Mil**lion**, and is a graphic of the nose and mouth of a lion._
+The logo stems from the suffix of Mil**LION**, and is a graphic of the nose and mouth of a lion._

 ## Sponsors